jboates01/fulcrum-active-fitness-gym/README.md

 ![Footer Links](images/footer-1.jpg)

-The footer contains links to the gym's social media profiles and a quick contact option.
+The footer contains links to the gym's social media profiles.

 - **Social Media Links** - Opens in a new tab.
-- **Contact Link** - Opens the contact modal.

 ## 1. Website Structure and Content
 - **Requirement:** The website must consist of at least three separate pages or page areas if using a single scrolling page.